-Our board of directors currently consists of eight members.
-Prior to completion of this offering, Mr. Barrile will resign from our board of directors.
-As such, after completion of this offering, we will have seven directors.
+Our board of directors currently consists of seven members.
+Mr. Barrile resigned from our board of directors effective October 28, 2021.

 After the completion of this offering, the number of directors will be fixed from time to time by our board of directors, subject to the terms of our amended and restated certificate of incorporation and amended and restated bylaws.
 Each of our current directors will continue to serve as a director until the election and qualification of his, her, or their successor, or until his, her, or their earlier death, resignation, or removal.